 There was another setback in 2012, but the area has now opened up and the population is booming, particularly fuelled by a gold digging rush, bringing in people from many different ethnic groups from far and wide.

 The health needs at Olongba are vast.
 The team at Olongba Health Centre persevered through the terrible war years, and are continuing to strive to meet the needs of the 18,000 strong local community – albeit with extremely limited resources.

 Semiliki Trust supports Dr Kabhunga, doctor in charge of Olongba.
 Dr Kabhunga has recently sent us some photos which give a flavour of the current situation.
 In the photo above, nurses are caring for children at Olongba in a very challenging situation.
 Many unwell children have to sleep on the floor in the absence of enough mattresses.

 The photo below is of Olongba’s 7 bed paediatric ward, which currently looks after an average of 25 children per day.

 The picture below shows Dr Kabhunga and Senior Midwife Mme Anyasi in the post partum ward of the maternity block.
 Three mothers with their newborn babies are sharing two beds, and two women in labour are sharing a bed.
-The maternity unity has 6 beds, but an average of 8 mothers are currently giving birth at the Centre per day.
+The maternity unit has 6 beds, but an average of 8 mothers are currently giving birth at the Centre per day.